kubernetes/enhancements/keps/sig-node/3063-dynamic-resource-allocation/README.md

 All relevant state of a ResourceClaim is captured inside that object itself.
-For additional information that is needed only during pod scheduling, a separate PodScheduling object gets created by the scheduler if needed.
-The PodScheduling object has the same name and namespace as the pod and the pod as its as owner.
-This ownership must be checked before using a PodScheduling object to detect stale objects that do not match a recreated pod.
+For additional information that is needed only during pod scheduling, a separate PodSchedulingContext gets created by the scheduler if needed.
+The PodSchedulingContext has the same name and namespace as the pod and the pod as its as owner.
+This ownership must be checked before using a PodSchedulingContext to detect stale objects that do not match a recreated pod.
 Such stale objects get deleted by the garbage collector or the scheduler, depending on who gets to it first.